aleix11alcacer/bezier/README.md

 # Bezier curves and surfaces

-This project allows calculate a Bezier curve or a Bezier surface from a control points list.
+This project displays a Bezier curve or a Bezier surface from a control points list.

 - File `bezier-curve-2d.py` represents a Bezier curve in two dimensions.